rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 what is supported in the PL vary a great deal.
 _side_note_end

-[^denotational]: In my experience many programmers are confused by what denotational semantics means, here is a very nice [Conal Elliott's talk](https://www.youtube.com/watch?v=bmKYiUOEo2A) about it.
+[^denotational]: Denotational approach maps requirements to mathematical concepts such as Monoids, identifies categorical structures (things that compose), etc. [Conal Elliott's talk](https://www.youtube.com/watch?v=bmKYiUOEo2A) about it.

 [^accidental]:  Accidental and essential complexity have been introduced in [No Silver Bullet](https://en.wikipedia.org/wiki/No_Silver_Bullet)